Thabiso Sekgala: Here Is Elsewhere

-This free HENI Project Space exhibition explores home, intimacy, place and belonging in the work of late South African photographer Thabiso Sekgala.
+A free HENI Project Space exhibition exploring home, intimacy, place and belonging

-Here Is Elsewhere – Sekgala’s first solo exhibition in the UK – brings together 50 photographs from six different series taken between 2009 and 2014 in South Africa, Jordan and Germany.
+Here Is Elsewhere – Sekgala’s first solo exhibition in the UK – brought together 50 photographs from six different series taken between 2009 and 2014 in South Africa, Jordan and Germany.

 Many of Sekgala’s photographs – which include portraits, street scenes and elegiac depictions of public and domestic space – offer nuanced, alternative narratives about life in contemporary Africa.